 Start with the yellow and add very small amounts of brown or grey since the yellow can easily become overwhelmed with the darker colors.

-Continue adding the darker color in small amounts until you achieve the color you want.
+Continue adding the darker colour in small amounts until you achieve the colour you want.

 Final Tips on Mixing Greens